Learn how to help the environment and teach about the importance of trees – no experience necessary.

 “Our Master Tree Stewards provide students with enriching educational experiences and important messages about trees and the environment.
 It’s a lesson about appreciation and stewardship that young people can carry into adulthood, benefitting our community and the world beyond for years to come,” said Union County Commissioner Chair Rebecca L. Williams.

 Each fall, the Master Tree Steward program offers a series of training sessions, consisting mainly of guided walks in nearby parks and nature reserves.
-Easy reading assignments, indoor classes, a simple project are also part of the program.
+Easy reading assignments, indoor classes and a simple project are also part of the program.
 The entire program, including a tree identification guide, is covered by a $25.00 administrative fee.

 Applicants who complete the series obtain a Master Tree Steward certificate and are qualified to teach lessons about trees to 4th grade classrooms in the spring.
 The program provides a complete lesson plan along with posters, seeds and other supplies.